denisnikov/saas-auth-platform/README.md

 ## 🚀 Overview

 This project demonstrates modern DevOps practices by automating the complete provisioning of a subscription-based software delivery platform.
-The script orchestrates the deployment of a multi-tier web application with integrated payment processing, license validation, and automated maintenance workflows.
+The script orchestrates the deployment of a multi-tier web application with integrated payment, license validation, and automated maintenance workflows.

 **Perfect for demonstrating:**
 - Infrastructure as Code (IaC) principles